University of Toronto Early Career Teaching Award

 - Recognition of teaching contributions by students and/or colleagues.

-- Nominations should be submitted in PDF format by e-mail to the Office of the Vice-President and Provost at email@example.com.
+- Nominations should be submitted in PDF format by email to the Office of the Vice-President & Provost at firstname.lastname@example.org.
 Please submit the documents in the order outlined above.

 - Self-nominations are not accepted.